drand/drand/SECURITY.md

 ## Supported Versions

-The Drand team will be actively supporting the most recent minor version of drand.
+The Drand team actively supports the most recent minor version of drand.
-Upcoming major or minor releases will be announced with a prerelease at least one week in advance, and will be communicated through the leagueofentropy@googlegroups.com email list.
+Upcoming major or minor releases are announced with a prerelease at least one week in advance, and are communicated through the leagueofentropy@googlegroups.com email list.

 ## Reporting a Vulnerability